 What is Paradoxical Adipose Hyperplasia?

 Paradoxical adipose hyperplasia (PAH) is an adverse effect of cryolipolysis.
-This is the technical term for the process by which CoolSculpting® destroys the fat cells in the treatment area.
+This is the medical term for the process by which CoolSculpting® destroys the fat cells in the treatment area.
 It damages them by reducing their temperature.
 In most cases, the procedure is extremely effective.
 However, certain patients have the exact opposite response.
-Instead of going away, the fat cells in the treatment area get bigger.
-While it can take anywhere from a few days to 6 months for PAH to develop, here are a few of the warning signs:
+Instead of going away, the fat cells in the treatment area suffer a gradual enlargement.
+While it can take anywhere from a few days to 6 months after treatment for PAH to develop, here are a few of the warning signs:

 - Treatment area looks and feels thicker